 Russian composer and music theorist Nikolay Diletsky set this whole wheel rolling in the late 1670’s.
 He intended his book Grammatika as a guide to composition, but with the rules of music theory in mind:

-Since then, it has been expanded and improved-upon to yield the comprehensive circular diagram we have today.
+Since then, it has been expanded and improved-upon to yield the comprehensive circular diagram we have in music today.

-Before we dive into the mechanics of the circle, let’s first understand some key concepts.
+Before we dive into the mechanics of the Circle of Fifths, let’s first understand some key concepts.
 Bear with us – this basic music theory will be a huge help in making sense of the circle.

-Each “station” on the circle represents a note, a chord, and a key.
+Each “station” on the Circle of Fifths represents a note (often a root note), a chord, and a key.

 The Keys to What?